Go Back

 - Representation of LIHTC developer in several year-15 lawsuits, in multiple states, involving four different LIHTC developments, which all involved the same limited partner investor.
 Our client sought to exercise its call right contained in some of the partnership agreements and its right of first refusal contained in other partnership agreements.
 As the cases neared trial, we were able to negotiate a successful settlement where our client acquired the limited partners’ interests for over $1 million dollars less than what was originally demanded by the limited partners.

 - Represented LIHTC developer in litigation in Buffalo, New York.
-Helped client secure a summary judgment decision which provides that the exercise of a general partner’s option to acquire a limited partner’s interests in a LIHTC partnership does not trigger a liquidation or dissolution of the partnership, and thus does not require consideration of positive capital account balances in the hypothetical sale used to determine the option price.
+Helped client secure a summary judgment decision which provides that the exercise of a general partner’s option to acquire a limited partner’s interests in a LIHTC partnership does not trigger a liquidation or dissolution of the partnership and thus does not require consideration of positive capital account balances in the hypothetical sale used to determine the option price.

 Practicing Business & Commercial Litigation